-- For the entire device backup, you require a hard drive with a larger space.
+- You require a hard drive with a larger space for the entire device backup.

 - The backup process is relatively slow.
 It may require an overnight for the completion.

-- In case of restoration, you can’t restore an individual file or folder from the image.
-It is either full restoration or nothing.
+- In the case of restoration, you can’t restore an individual file or folder from the image.
+It is either complete restoration or nothing.

-So, these are the top ways to perform a backup in Windows 10.
-It is quite essential to create a system backup, as sometimes the worst can happen with your pc.
+So, these are the top ways to perform a backup in Windows 11/10.
+It is essential to create a system backup, as sometimes the worst can happen with your pc.
 You can’t take the gamble of keeping your necessary documents and files on a single system.
-Apart from these built-in Windows 10 backup options, you can also go for the third-party backup tools if required.
+Apart from these built-in Windows 11/10 backup options, you can also use third-party backup tools if required.
 Another option is a Cloud Backup such as OneDrive.